-Just over one in five state residents choose Medicare Supplement plans in South Carolina.
-A Medicare Supplement plan in South Carolina for 2020 will work with Original Medicare to help beneficiaries control the out-of-pocket expenses they may have if they are only enrolled in Medicare Part A and Part B. Even though you buy one of 10 standardized Medicare Supplement plans in South Carolina from a private insurance company, both federal and state regulations govern them.
+Just over one in five state residents choose some of the best Medicare Supplement plans in South Carolina.
+The best Medicare Supplement plan in South Carolina for 2020 will work with Original Medicare to help beneficiaries control the out-of-pocket expenses they may have if they are only enrolled in Medicare Part A and Medicare Part B. Even though you buy one of 10 standardized Medicare Supplement plans in South Carolina from a private insurance company, both federal and state regulations govern them.
 It will help to learn how Medigap plans works will help you pay coinsurance, copays, and deductibles.

 2020 Rate Calculations for Medicare Supplement Plans in South Carolina

 If you hope to compare premiums for the best Medicare Supplement plans in South Carolina in 2020, you should understand how a health insurance company calculates rates.
 There are three different rating systems that are used when insurance companies calculate rates for their Medicare Supplement insurance plans.

 Attained Age Rated

 By a wide margin, most insurers use attained age.
 This means that your current age will impact your rates, and it won’t matter how old you were when you purchased your Medicare Supplement plan.

 These are two other ways that insurers may calculate rates for a Medigap policy:

 Issue Age Rated

 About 13 percent of state Medicare Supplement plans base their rates off of issue age.
 If you are just turning 65 and first enrolled in Medicare Part A and Part B, these may seem more expensive.
 However, your rates may not increase as much as a Medicare Supplement plan in South Carolina that was based on attained age.